 Is there anything that you think could be improved in your industry?

 Yes, I hope that at some point chocolate gets calculated differently – from the bean away, from the bottom up.
 This means that all cocoa farmers would get fair prices for their crops.
 You have to imagine, over 95% of the world’s cocoa harvest does not come from fair trade – only 5% is paid reasonably well.
 In other words, 100g chocolate under 1 euro is not possible at the discount shop under fair conditions.
-The price gets paid by the people in the south, who have to exploit and toil under very bad conditions.
+The price gets paid by the people in the south, who are exploited and are forced to toil under very bad conditions.
 I do not want to know where the milk comes from.

 The quality would rise – and maybe we would eat less chocolate, but it would be are much better one.
 This could really be improved.